-All cabins are created equal on the new luxury 20-guest Galapagos vessel Origin, which is great for groups to avoid in-fighting on who gets the best cabin!
-Origin’s 10 double staterooms all measure 140 square feet, feature large panoramic view windows, satellite TV/DVD, iPod docking station and private baths, and can be arranged with twin or king beds.
+All cabins are created equal on the luxury 20-guest Galapagos vessels Origin, Theory & Evolve, which is great for groups to avoid in-fighting on who gets the best cabin!
+Each yacht’s 10 double staterooms all measure 140 square feet, feature large panoramic view windows, satellite TV/DVD, iPod docking station and private baths, and can be arranged with twin or king beds.
 Two cabins can accommodate triples, and two can be interconnected (pictured below), a further bonus for families traveling with children.

 There are numerous other cabins our experts recommend, including suites aboard the Hebridean Sky in Antarctica, interconnecting cabins aboard the Aqua Mekong on the Mekong River, and numerous other options on small ships around the world.
 Contact AdventureSmith to find the best family cabin for your small ship cruise group.